weavenet/sqser/README.md

     job.queue_job

+You can pass the following options to queue_job.

+* delay_seconds - The number of seconds to delay the message.

+For example

+    job.queue_job :delay_seconds => 60

 ### Running Jobs

 To process jobs, create a new Sqser::Queue instance and call process.

     queue = Sqser::Queue.new
     queue.process

+You can pass the following options to process.

+* limit  The maximum number of messages to receive.
+* wait_time_seconds The number of seconds the service should wait for a response when requesting a new message.
+* visibility_timeout The duration (in seconds) that the received messages are hidden from subsequent retrieve requests.

+For example

+    queue.process :visibility_timeout => 180

 ## Examples